 - Traveling full or part-time.

-Note that if you choose to volunteer, intern, or work at a local organization (profit or non-profit), chances are you will connect more with the surrounding community and bring more skills back to the workforce than if you travel full-time.
+Note that if you choose to volunteer, intern, or work at a local organization (profit or non-profit), chances are you will connect more with the surrounding community and bring more skills back to the workforce (which will also look great on a resume) than if you travel full-time.

 Where should I go?
 For how long?